JazzaMaxwell/c3d2obj/Readme.md

 ## Installation

 No installation is needed.
-Just copy bin\Release\c3d2obj.exe to the folder with your .c3d files.
+Just copy the c3d2obj.exe to the folder with your .c3d files.

 You could put it elsewhere and add the path to it in the PATH environment variable.

+The md5 hash of the .exe is: 380AB648026C8151E98D2BB02408FF0C

 ## Usage